-- 3) Develop a personal network.
+- 3. Develop a personal network.
 Networking is about building relationships and is a simple and powerful way to search for an internship.
-You will find in your networking that people are eager to provide assistance especially to sincere, motivated college students. - 4) Request assistance from faculty.
+You will find in your networking that people are eager to provide assistance especially to sincere, motivated college students.
+Websites such as LinkedIn and Handshake can also be helpful tools for this. - 4.
+Request assistance from faculty.
 They may know of alumni or others who work in the industry you are interested in.
-Networking with faculty contacts is an excellent way of finding and creating your own internship. - 5) Research organizations so that you know as much as you can about them before you inquire about internship opportunities. - 6) Remember that an internship is NOT "free labor" for the organization.
+Networking with faculty contacts is an excellent way of finding and creating your own internship. - 5.
+Research organizations so that you know as much as you can about them before you inquire about internship opportunities. - 6.
+Remember that an internship is NOT "free labor" for the organization.
 An internship should be a learning opportunity for you and an opportunity for the organization to complete valuable projects and possibly recruit a quality employee.

-10 STEPS TO INTERNSHIP SUCCESS
+10 STEPS TO TOTAL INTERNSHIP SUCCESS

-- 1. Establish goals and brainstorm internship site possibilities by visiting our website go.lclark.edu/career_center and logging into Handshake, our job and internship database - 2.
-Update your resume and cover letter and make an appointment (for review) with a career counselor. - 3.
+- 1. Establish goals and brainstorm internship site possibilities by visiting our website: go.lclark.edu/career center and logging into Handshake, our job and internship database. - 2.
+Update your resume and cover letter and make an appointment or stop by drop-in hours with the Career Center to review your application materials with a professional or trained peer. - 3.
 Discuss internship plans with your faculty advisor or another member of the faculty to include integration of academics into the internship experience. - 4.
 Evaluate your interviewing skills.
 For many students this is a first professional-level job search. - 5.
-Use the interviewing handout in the Career Center to prepare; schedule a mock interview with a career counselor; and practice, practice, practice. - 6.
+Use the "What is the interview?" handout in the Career Center to prepare.
+Schedule a mock interview with a Career Counselor, or even test yourself out with a friend. - 6.
 Accept an internship offer that will challenge your academic, professional and personal skill development. - 7.
 Obtain a job description from your site supervisor and use this as a guide as your experience develops. - 8.
 Meet with your site supervisor at a midpoint of the internship experience to discuss expectations, performance, and feedback.
 Make adjustments. - 9.
 Secure a letter of reference from your site supervisor for your portfolio. - 10.
 Update your resume by integrating the internship experience. - 11.
 Congratulate yourself!